Anchor-Protocol/anchor-earn/README.md

 - [License](#license)

 ## Getting Started
-A walk through of the steps to get started with Anchor-earn SDK alongside with a few use case examples are provided below.
+A walk through of the steps to get started with the Anchor-earn SDK alongside with a few use case examples are provided below.

 ## Requirements